immersivecognition/uxf-tutorial/part-5/README.md

 [![end-session](/uxf-tutorial/images/end-session.png)](/uxf-tutorial/images/end-session.png)

-That will only end the UXF Session - it wont end the task.
-We might want to show a thankyou message or do something else after the session has completed, but for now we will just end the task.
+That will only end the UXF Session - it won't end the task.
+We might want to show a thank-you message or do something else after the session has completed, but for now we will just end the task.
 UXF has a script that can do this - add the ApplicationHander component to your Experiment GameObject.
 Then assign it's `Quit()` method in the On Session End event in the Session inspector.

 [![experiment-application-handler](/uxf-tutorial/images/experiment-application-handler.png)](/uxf-tutorial/images/experiment-application-handler.png)